Sending all-staff emails certainly has its advantages.

 We’ve found that even small tweaks to your emails can make them much more impactful to different audiences, while also making the data you capture more meaningful.

-One reason may be that unfortunately, unlike marketers, communicators typically don’t control their own distribution lists.
+One reason is that unfortunately, communicators typically don’t control their own distribution lists.

-You’re stuck waiting on IT to update your existing all-staff or all-United-States list.
-And insisting IT be responsible for creating and maintaining additional sub-lists could be a challenge.
+If you’re stuck waiting on IT to update your existing all-staff or all-United-States list, segmentation won’t always be possible without losing your ability to be timely.
+And insisting IT be responsible for creating and maintaining additional sub-lists could be a big challenge.

-Bananatag’s new List Management feature is designed to help communicators like you segment and take control of your distribution lists without needing to rely on IT.
+Bananatag’s Custom Distribution Lists feature is designed to help communicators like you segment and take control of your distribution lists—without needing to rely on IT.

 We want to give you the power to easily create your own distribution lists (in minutes), based on any attributes that are stored within your company’s directory.

-If you’d like to find out more about list segmentation best practices as well as how Bananatag has solved these struggles with our List Management features, sign up for our webinar below.
+If you’d like to find out more about list segmentation best practices and how Bananatag is already helping communicators solve these struggles, click the button below and book a demo with our team.